This post may contain affiliate links. Please read my disclosure policy.

 Is it safe to cook a brownie in the microwave?

-Yes, this recipe is safe.
-The egg is blended with the other ingredients and will cook thoroughly in the microwave.
-It is fine to cook this single brownie in a microwave-safe mug or bowl.
-Keep in mind that microwaves can vary, so it is best to cook the mug brownie for 1 minute and then in 10-second increments until done.
-The brownie is done when it has slightly risen, is not raw in the center, but still gooey.
+Keep in mind that microwaves can vary, so it's best to cook the mug brownie for 1 minute and then in 10-second increments until done.
+The brownie is done when it has slightly risen and is no longer raw in the middle, but still gooey.

 Can you overcook a brownie in a mug with egg?